deeppatne/News-Article-Summarizer/README.md

 # News-Article-Summarizer
-A Python program making use of NLP techniques takes URL of any news article, scrapes it and provides the summary to the user
+A Python program takes URL of any news article from the user and by making use of NLP techniques scrapes the article and provides the summary at the end